Elpistostegalia

-Elpistostegalia or Panderichthyida is an order of prehistoric lobe-finned fishes which lived during the Middle Devonian to Late Devonian period (about 385 to 374 million years ago).
-They represent the advanced tetrapodomorph stock, the fishes more closely related to tetrapods than the osteolepiform fishes.
-The earliest elpistostegalians, combining fishlike and tetrapod-like characters, are sometimes called fishapods, a phrase coined for the advanced elpistostegalian Tiktaalik.
-Through a strict cladistic view, the order includes the terrestrial tetrapods.
+Elpistostegalia is a clade containing Panderichthys and all more derived tetrapodomorph taxa.
+The earliest elpistostegalians, combining fishlike and tetrapod-like characters, such as Tiktaalik, are sometimes called fishapods.
+Although historically Elpistostegalia (referred to as Panderichthyida) was considered an order of prehistoric lobe-finned fishes, it was cladistically redefined to include tetrapods.

-Palaeobiology of the elpistostegalians
+Paleobiology

 A rise in global oxygen content allowed for the evolution of large, predatory fish that were able to exploit the shallow tidal areas and swamplands as top predators.
-Several groups evolved to fill these niches, the most successful were the elpistiostegalians.
+Several groups evolved to fill these niches; the most successful were the elpistostegalians.
 In such environments, they would have been challenged by periodic oxygen deficiency.
 In comparable modern aquatic environments like shallow eutrophic lakes and swampland, modern lungfish and some genera of catfish also rely on the more stable, atmospheric source of oxygen.

 Being shallow-water fishes, the elpistostegalians evolved many of the basic adaptions that later allowed the tetrapods to become terrestrial animals.
 The most important ones were the shift of main propulsion apparatus from the tail fin to the pectoral and pelvic fins, and a shift to reliance on lungs rather than gills as the main means of obtaining oxygen.
 Both of these appear to be a direct result of moving to an inland freshwater mode of living.

-The elpistostegalians gave rise to the tetrapods in the Eifelian (early middle Devonian) around 395 million years ago.
-While the early tetrapods flourished and diversified over the next 30 million years, the non-tetrapod elpistostegalians disappear from the fossil record fairly quickly in the early Frasnian around 380 million years ago, leaving the tetrapods the sole survivors of their line.
+Fossils of Panderichthys are dated to the Givetian (around 385 million years old) or the Frasnian (around 380–375 million years old).
+Thus, the oldest bone remains of elpistostegalians appear in the late Middle Devonian or in the early Late Devonian.
+However, a series of trace fossils from the early Middle Devonian of Poland suggests that tetrapod-limbed animals may have existed as early as in the Eifelian, around 395 million years ago.